kpn009/AI_Assignment/README.md

   The outcome of a Tic Tac Toe game dictates the agent's move in the Wumpus World.

 - **Risk Visualization:**
-  Each move in the Wumpus World is accompanied by a heatmap display showing the current risk probabilities (pit likelihoods).
+  Each move in the Wumpus World is accompanied by saving a heatmap showing the current risk probabilities (pit likelihoods).
+The heatmap is stored with the name move_1, move_2 etc.